codeanonymous928/OpenEP/README.md

 The whole data is shown in `data/data/cn_valid_data.json` and `data/data/en_valid_data.json`.

-The data samples with responses are shown in `data/samples/question_samples.json` and `data/samples/answer_samples.json`.
+The samples with responses are shown in `data/samples/question_samples.json` and `data/samples/answer_samples.json`.

 ## 3. Run Experiments